Ryan-J-Smith/CutePetsBmore/README.md

 ## Quickstart:

 1. Configure `credentials.py`
-2. Install dependencies `pip install r requirements.txt`
+2. Install dependencies `pip install -r requirements.txt`
 3. Tweet a random pet `python fetchPostParse.py`

+## Addtional Notes:

+I intended this to run on a Raspberry Pi running debian.
+The python script posts a new tweet each time it is called.
+Regularly scheduled posting is handled by `cron`.